- RM&S Home

 Campus programs promote the collection and recycling of beverage containers, paper, tires, waste oil, metals, green waste and other recyclable products.
 Construction projects are carefully monitored to ensure their work is done in accordance with environmental best practices.

 All campus organizations at CSUSM are actively engaged in reducing the consumption of natural resources through the implementation of conservation strategies, which include: Reducing the use of resources, reusing materials and equipment to the fullest extent possible and recycling all materials that can be recycled.
-CSUSM is a five time winner of the National Recycle-mania collegiate competition, and this clearly demonstrates the commitment of the Campus Community in protecting ongoing sustainable resources.
+CSUSM is a seven time "Grand Championship"winner of the National Recycle-mania collegiate competition, and this clearly demonstrates the commitment of the Campus Community in protecting ongoing sustainable resources.

 The campus maintains active recycling and hazardous waste management programs.
 Waste streams (municipal, hazardous, universal, etc.) are separated to promote the recycling of used materials to the highest degree possible.